Client contact: +44 330 818 3103 [email protected]

 The constraints to which the texts must submit are closely linked to the host medium (website, mobile application, interactive terminal, etc.).
 Nevertheless, several good practices, from web writing, have already proven themselves.

-Make short sentences
+Make sentences short

 Ideally, they should be less than fifteen words.
 However, depending on the type of support, a tolerance may be observed.
 The "About" page of a website, for example, may contain more extensive text.
 Try, however, not to exceed twenty-five words.

 The UX writer must question the conditions under which the consumer will read the text.
 They determine the screen size and environment.
-Thus, the reading comfort is higher on the screen of a computer, in his office, than on the small screen of a public place.
+Thus, the reading comfort is higher on the screen of a computer, in their office, than on the small screen of a public place.

 Use simple words